RonPenton/KatanaMUD/README.md

 * (?)
 Look into expanding the features of the game.
 Factions, Auctions, etc.
 * Automation of client (ie: MegaMUD-like features)
+* Balancing of the game
+* New Content

 ## Removed (for now)